visual-assault/visual-assault.github.io/index.md

 Since 2004 visual assault has been designing and building a wide range of web sites, apps and tools for fortune 500 companies, innovative startups and contributing to open source projects.
-We advise, advise, design, implement optimize and maintain.
+We advise, consult, design, implement optimize and maintain.

 visual assault is an affinity group of responsible people who take pride